xtrm0/csd-blog/website/content/2024/t2fpv.md

 behavior.
 To collect data in FPV, either robots or humans themselves have to wear cameras when navigating among others.
-This can lead to several psychological effects, such as the Hawthorne effect, where people's behavior can change when they know they're being observed, as well as the novelty effect.
+This can lead to several psychological effects, such as the Hawthorne effect, where people's behavior can change when they know they're being observed, as well as the novelty effect [10].
 Thus, while FPV datasets for pedestrian trajectory forecasting exist, they contain both FPV errors as well as no guarantees of naturalistic behavior in the first place.

-Still, using only BEV data is also problematic.
-In nearly all deployed situations, a robot will not have access to top-down, perfect information of others in the scene.
+However, BEV data has a very serious flaw: in nearly all deployed situations, a robot does **not** have access to top-down, perfect information of others in the scene.
 Training a prediction policy which **relies** on having this information, rather than having to deal with FPV errors, causes prediction models to be unrealistically effective, leading to a false sense of confidence in their abilities.